Head Men's Soccer Coach Jamie Clark

 In his second year at Washington in 2012, he guided the Huskies to the NCAA Tournament for the first time since 2007 hosting Air Force in the NCAA First Round picking up a 1-0 win.
 The Huskies earned a second round match at Clark's former school Creighton, dropping the match 4-2.
 Washington finished second in the Pac-12 and was in the hunt for the title until the final minutes of the final conference game of the season.
 The Huskies posted a 13-5-3 record and a 7-1-2 record in the Pac-12.
 The 5-0-2 mark to start conference play was the best for a Husky team since the 1999 team went a perfect 7-0 and won the league.
 The nine-match unbeaten streak during the season was the longest since 1999.

-Clark came to Seattle after a very successful season at Creighton.
+Before coming to Washington, Clark had one very successful season as the head coach at Creighton.
 The Blue Jays went 13-5-2 in 2010, advancing to the second round of the NCAA Tournament.
 In one season in Omaha, Clark coached five all-region players, two All-Americans and a semifinalist for the MAC Hermann Trophy while leading the team into the national rankings.

 Prior to his time at Harvard, Clark was an assistant coach at Notre Dame for two seasons, working under his father, head coach Bobby Clark.
 The Irish reached the quarterfinals of the NCAA Tournament in both of his seasons, compiling a 29-11-7 overall record.
 While at Notre Dame, he helped develop several top-notch players, including Joseph Lapira, the 2006 MAC Hermann Trophy winner and Soccer America Player of the Year.
 Additionally, two Irish players were named to the NSCAA Scholar All-America team.